ensigma96/rime-nihongo-hybrid/README.md

 Deployment also varies across input methods.
 Usually, you can also find information in Rime's Customization Guide, or in the input method's documentation.

 ### Legacy Mode
-If your input method is using an ancient version of librime (hence an ancient version (<1.0) of opencc), then the json config may not be supported.
-In that case rename `main.conf.example` to `main.conf`, and modify `main.conf`, setting `OPENCC_LEGACY_MODE` to 1.
-Then execute `./main.sh` and perform step 1 & 2.
+If your input method is using an ancient version of librime, hence an ancient version (<1.0) of opencc, then the json config may not be supported.
+This will at least make the `simplifier`'s `jp_variants` option ineffectual.